As of April 24th, 2025, the United States District Court for the District of Utah has ordered a temporary stay of S.B. 199.

 • It has been 6 years or more since you either took out the loan or made your last payment

-The last part of form is called the certificate of service.
-This tells the court that you are promising to send a copy to the other side.
-Make sure you fill it out.
+The last part of the form is called the certificate of service.
+This tells the court who will get a copy of your papers.

 If you are using MyCourtCase (only debt collection and eviction cases), the system might fill it out for you automatically.